uwcmg/CMG_seqr/README.md

 this is:
 "R0004_urban_uwcmg_cl_1"

-# 2) ADD Pedigree Data using a local file and the seqr web interface:
+# 2) ADD Pedigree Data using a local file
 Click "Edit Families and Individuals" and use tabs

 "Bulk Edit families"